UAE: Does increase in dirham-peso exchange rates mean higher remittances?

 The lab will use cutting-edge technological and digital tools to detect, analyse, and remove illegally used audiovisual content

 The UAE dirham–Philippine peso exchange rate has nearly breached the P16 mark.
-This means, a Filipino expat who sends about Dh4,000 monthly to their family back home, easily gets P8,000 extra remittance as compared to what they used to send three years ago, when the exchange rate was hovering about P14 against the dirham.
+This means, a Filipino expat who sends about Dh4,000 (Php64,000) monthly to their family back home, easily gets Php8,000 extra remittance as compared to what they used to send three years ago, when the exchange rate was hovering about Php14 against the dirham.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.